-In the 19th century when the Royal Navy plied these waters, they discovered that the age old problem of scurvy aboard their ships could be avoided through the consumption of limes, readily available throughout the islands.
-This earned them them the derogatory nickname “Limey” by their American adversaries, and it has stuck for the past two hundred years.
-While life aboard was invariably harsh and provided little respite, when the sailors went ashore they usually filled their time with gambling, rum and women.
+In the 19th century when the Royal Navy plied these waters, they discovered that the age-old problem of scurvy aboard their ships could be avoided through the consumption of limes, readily available throughout the islands.
+This earned them the derogatory nickname “Limey” by their American adversaries, and it has stuck for the past two hundred years.
+While life aboard was invariably harsh and provided little respite, when the sailors went ashore they usually filled their time with gambling, rum, and women.
 The locals described this idle, laid back, unproductive behaviour as Limin’.
 It too has stood the test of time although the origins may be less well known.

 When we arrived in the British Virgin Islands after a 13 hour night crossing, we made landfall at Virgin Gorda and promptly reunited with Britt and Sandy from Halcyon, who we had last seen on radar at 3 am in a storm off the Turks and Caicos in the spring.
 We dropped anchor and spent a week swimming, hiking, attending to some boat issues and overdosing on free internet (generously provided by Richard Branson).

 After a week in Virgin Gorda, we had a beautiful sail over to Anegada which was advertised as a remote, out-of-the-way destination.
 Unfortunately, the Moorings fleet read the same advertisement and there were 70 plus charter boats crammed into a small harbour, all clamouring to drop $60 for a lobster dinner on the shore…not our speed.
 This is the first time we have encountered a significant number of charter boats and most of these people have limited experience with either their boats or the area.
 The classic situation is a 50-foot cat trying to pick up a mooring ball in a crowded field with the main half down, the jib flapping in the wind, and five guys drinking beer waving greetings to other boats in the anchorage (as their crews frantically run to get out fenders…).